liliawanilia/JavaLessons/README.md

  Zadaniem będzie implementacja symulatora powyższego opisu systemu.

- * 2.1 Task - homework
+ * 2.0 Task
+ Implement class for User and Promotion based on above description.
+Class should contains at least one constructor, private fields and getters and setters methods.
+[Goal] - learn how to write class, create new instance of objects.
+Try to use Comparable interface and override toString() method.

- Try to implement generic helper class which will be responsible for:
+ * 2.1 Task - [homework] Try to implement generic helper class which will be responsible for:
     - get min value from array (public T getMinValue(T[] array))
     - get max value from array (public T getMaxValue(T[] array))
     - find item from array (public bool findItem(T[] array, T item))